 The C&O never cut corners when it came to powering up its coal drags.
-Nothing was too good or too big for its No. 1 commodity.
+Nothing was too good for its No. 1 commodity.
 By 1910, the C&O concluded its outdated Mikados could not deliver the power and efficiency needed to handle coal on the demanding profile of its Appalachian lines, and started turning to articulated compound designs.
-The company soon preferred versatile H-class 2-6-6-2 compound models, which could go anywhere and had the muscle for West Virginia, Kentucky and Ohio grades.
-The H-1 prototype exceeded expectations, demonstrating ability to lug 3,500 tons over the road's most challenging division at 24 mph; the H-1 could move a bigger load than two 2-8-0s working in tandem.
-The C&O invested in 300 2-6-6-2s, the first of which were
+The C&O soon preferred versatile 2-6-6-2 compound models, which could go anywhere and had the muscle for West Virginia, Kentucky and Ohio grades.
+The H-1 prototype exceeded expectations, demonstrating ability to lug 3,500 tons over the road's most challenging division at 20-24 mph.
+The C&O invested in 300 2-6-6-2s, of which 25 1917-built H-3s were assigned to the Hocking Valley.